chelsejw/declare/README.md

 Create a `.env` in `/api` for the MongoDB connection, following `.env.example`.

 To start either app, do `npm start` or `yarn start` from their respective root folders.

+## Goals

+✅  Setup frontend for basic authentication & CRUD (without sessions/cookies/JWT)

+✅  Setup backend for CRUD (is delete necessary?)

+✅  Setup backend to send forms periodically

+❗️  Validation for frontend input

+❗️  Notify user via email for every declaration submitted?
+(Users should be able to turn on/off the feature.
+Or they can enable emails only when the service fails.)